5 minute read

 Make machine learning part of your fraud prevention

-For merchants that can't integrate machine learning at this time, we urge them to use other advanced fraud technology such as 3D Secure 2, which uses biometrics and other methods for quick, smooth authentication on any device.
+For merchants that can't integrate machine learning at this time, we urge them to use other advanced fraud prevention technology such as 3D Secure 2, which uses biometrics and other methods for quick, smooth authentication on any device.
 3D Secure raises the security of an online transaction to the level of a face-to-face transaction at the point of sale.
 Also, merchants should notify people picking up the goods in person that the transaction will be processed as a face-to-face transaction, which usually stops the fraudsters in their tracks.

 Keeping up with the leading fraud prevention technology is protection for businesses of all sizes.
 After all, fraudsters are constantly refining their tactics.
 Shouldn't you?